 Local connection options

-You can connect your device to Alexa with standard communication protocols, such as Bluetooth Low-Energy (BLE) mesh, Matter, and Zigbee.
+You can connect your device to Alexa with standard local communication protocols, such as Bluetooth Low-Energy (BLE) mesh, Matter, and Zigbee.
 You can connect your product to Alexa by using the protocol support built into Alexa-enabled devices, such as Amazon Echo devices.
-Local connectivity between an Echo and your device allows Alexa voice interactions to work with low latency, even when the internet or cloud infrastructure is down.
+Local connectivity between an Echo and your device allows Alexa voice interactions to work with low latency, even when the Internet or cloud infrastructure is down.
 Device capabilities for BLE-mesh and Zigbee-enabled devices' local protocols are limited to basic functionality, such as power on and off.
-With local connections, you can combine device control over local connections with smart home skills to add more device capabilities.
+With local connections, you can combine device control over local connections with smart home skill to add more device capabilities.
 For details, see Local Connection Options.

 The following diagram shows the topology of connected devices that use local connections to Alexa.

 Smart home interfaces use a pre-built voice interaction model that gives you a set of predefined utterances that users say to control your device.
 For example, the user simply says, "Turn on the lights," or "Lower the blinds."
 Alexa recognizes the utterance and the name of a particular device, or group of devices, that the user configured in the Alexa app.
 With the pre-built voice interaction model, you don't have to tell Alexa all the ways that a user can request a smart home command.